seniorgod/ifi-tidal-release/README.md

   run:

      apt-get install libflac++6v5*

+  ## more shared libraries for debian buster
+  In order to install the required libraries not present in buster you have to add the repositories for stretch in sources.list go to /etc/apt add following line in sources.list:
+  *deb https://deb.debian.org/debian/ stretch main contrib non-free* *deb https://deb.debian.org/debian/ stretch-updates main contrib non-free* *deb http://security.debian.org/debian-security stretch/updates main contrib non-free*

+  then install libavfromat57 and libcurl3
+  If you need libcurl4 you are in trouble because libcurl3 deinstall libcurl4

+  ### libavformat57

+    apt-get install libavformat57

+  ### libcurl3

+    apt-get install libcurl3

 # download the repository
 The install steps later on expects the downloaded files in a directory called /usr/ifi.